hartleymia/ROBOTICS/MH 25179600 robotics/STUFF TO HAND IN/README.md

 ### 2. An (optional) installation instruction, in case you use software components or ROS2 packages that are not installed in the provided Docker image.

+there are no additional components or packages installed

 ### 3. An explanation on how to start your system, detailing all commands and steps necessary to reproduce and run your solution.

 * set up/login to docker and open gazebo